 The man behind the camera (and the laughs), my husband Jeff.

-Ok, it's usually a good idea to tell your subject when her hair is a mess!
+It's usually a good idea to tell your subject when her hair is sticking up!